- 12 Interesting Facts You Must Know About Kotlin

 8. Null Safety In Kotlin

-Null safety in Kotlin is great.
-The development of Kotlin is aimed at eliminating the danger of null references from code.
-You can easily get rid of NullPointerExceptions.
-The Kotlin system refuses to compile code that tries to assign or return null.
-The Kotlin type system can distinguish between nullable references and non-null references.
+Null safety in Kotlin is excellent.
+Kotlin’s development aims to eliminate the danger of null references from code.
+The developer can quickly eliminate NullPointerExceptions, as the Kotlin system refuses to compile code that tries to assign or return null.
+The Kotlin-type system can distinguish between nullable references and non-null references.